Potex/py-scripts/README.md

-# py-scripts
+# Scripts
-Python scripts from different projects
+Scripts from different projects